Care 2 Communities board

 Dr. Wilson’s work has focused on improving health care for underserved populations domestically and internationally.
 In Boston, Dr. Wilson has combined clinical care for underserved families with the implementation of programs to improve the health of children with chronic illnesses.
 Her international work grew from her clinical pediatric practice in Boston, working with transnational families from the Dominican Republic.
 Internationally, Dr. Wilson has led a maternal and neonatal training and quality improvement program at hospital facilities in the Dominican Republic.
 Her current work applies the technology of health to quality improvement, using cell phone-based protocols as decision aids to improve newborn health care in Tanzania.
 Dr. Wilson teaches at Harvard Medical School and the School of Public Health, focusing on global maternal-child health and social determinants of disease.
 In addition, she developed and directs the Global Pediatric Fellows Program at Children’s Hospital Boston, with pediatric fellows working in Haiti and Rwanda.

-Christine Candio, FACHE, Director
+Christine Candio, LFACHE, Director

 Elizabeth Louis, Ph.D., Director